qmlc/qmlc/README.md

 Basic steps are,

-* Make a copy of qmldir and name it qmldir_loader.
-Change the qml/js extensions to qmc/jsc extensions.
+* Make a copy of qmldir and name it qmldir_loader and in it change qml/js extensions to qmc/jsc extensions.
 This is used by the loader program to load the qmc/jsc files.
 Check for example the difference between tests/manual/multipleitems/plugin/qmldir and tests/manual/multipleitems/plugin/qmldir_loader.